katiehuangx/Learn-SQL/SQL Learning Notes.md

 ## 📌 Order of Execution

-Sequence of how SQL runs the clauses:
+Sequence of how SQL runs the query:

-1. FROM, JOINS - The SQL engine fetches the data from the tables
+1. FROM, JOINS - SQL fetches the data from the tables.
-2. WHERE - Filters it
+2. WHERE - Filters based on specified condition
-3. GROUP BY - Aggregates data and can remove duplicates
+3. GROUP BY - Aggregates / Groups data into groupings and remove duplicates.
-4. HAVING - Filters aggregated data
+4. HAVING - Filters grouped data based on specified condition.
-5. SELECT - Selects the columns and expressions to display
+5. SELECT - Selects the columns and expressions to display.
-6. DISTINCT - Remove duplicates
+6. DISTINCT - Remove duplicates.
 7. UNION, INTERSECT, EXCEPT - Can remove duplicates.
-UNION ALL include duplicates
+UNION ALL include duplicates.
-8. ORDER BY - Orders the remaining data
+8. ORDER BY - Orders the columns.
-9. OFFSET, LIMIT - Limits the results
+9. OFFSET, LIMIT - Limits the results.

-## 📌 Table Design

-### CRUD Operations
+## 📌 CRUD Operations

 - **CREATE** - Create databases, tables or views
 - **READ** - Read using SELECT clause